 We are a Youth and whanau support agency based at Grace Vineyard Beach Campus in New Brighton.
 We have worked for over 30 years on the East of Christchurch, that serves hundreds of children, young people and families every week, through our many programmes!
 A small staff team, is supported by an army of volunteers who want to make their community a better place!

-Mission: Building Bright Futures with Young People in New Brighton through Practical Christian Service.
+Mission: Building Bright Futures with Young People in East Christchurch.

 We currently do this through 10 key areas: